17 Ways to Hack Your Hotel Room

 While you probably shouldn’t attempt pull-ups on the doorframe or swing around a jump rope, the average hotel room affords plenty of space to do squats, pushups, jumping jacks, crunches, lunges and triceps dips.
 Resistance bands are lightweight and portable enough to fit into any carry-on.
 You can even use the luggage itself as weight resistance (just don’t overdo it—you still have to get it into the overhead bin on the way home).

 Find a hotel chain that also appreciates your favorite ways to exercise.
-Kimpton Hotels offer a yoga mat in every room, and Westin hotels have a running program in place with New Balance in which guests can borrow shoes and clothes plus get running routes near the property.
+Kimpton Hotels and Virgin Hotels offer in-room yoga mats, and Westin hotels have a running program in place with New Balance in which guests can borrow shoes and clothes plus get running routes near the property.

 Free Wi-Fi is an increasingly common hotel amenity, but some hotels still charge by the hour and even by the device.
 Frequent business travelers should invest in a Wi-Fi base station like the Apple AirPort Express, which turns a single wired Internet connection into a Wi-Fi hot spot, so you can connect all your devices without extra charges.
 And consider using Skype for business calls to avoid racking up cell phone minutes or room-phone charges.